Regional development council

-Regional Development Councils (RDCs) are the highest policy-making body governing the administrative regions of the Philippines.
-They serve as the subnational counterpart of the Economy and Development Council.
-All but two (Metro Manila and Bangsamoro) of the Philippines' 18 regions has a Regional Development Council although Metro Manila has a metropolitan body which serves the same function as an RDC.
-Bangsamoro, an autonomous region, also has its own equivalent to a RDC.
+Regional development councils (RDCs) are the highest policy-making bodies in the administrative regions of the Philippines.
+They serve as the subnational counterparts of the Economy and Development Council.
+Regional development councils exist in all but two of the Philippines' 18 regions: Metro Manila and Bangsamoro.
+Metro Manila has a metropolitan body that performs the same functions as an RDC, while Bangsamoro, an autonomous region, has its own equivalent institution.

-Metro Manila is recognized in law as a "special development and administrative region," and was thus given a metropolitan authority; the Metro Manila Council within the MMDA serves as the National Capital Region's RDC.
-The defunct Autonomous Region in Muslim Mindanao's (ARMM) equivalent of an RDC was the Regional Economic and Development Planning Board.
+Metro Manila is recognized by law as a "special development and administrative region" and was therefore assigned a metropolitan authority.
+The Metro Manila Council within the MMDA serves as the National Capital Region's RDC.
+The defunct Autonomous Region in Muslim Mindanao (ARMM) had the Regional Economic and Development Planning Board as its counterpart to an RDC.

-Under the Bangsamoro Organic Law, Bangsamoro is mandated to maintain the Bangsamoro Economic and Development Council (BEDC) which serves as the autonomous region's equivalent of an RDC.
+Under the Bangsamoro Organic Law, Bangsamoro is mandated to maintain the Bangsamoro Economic and Development Council (BEDC), which serves as the autonomous region's counterpart to an RDC.